 Meyers Beach Sea Cave Trail is a 4.6 mile moderately trafficked out and back trail located near Bayfield, Wisconsin that features a lake and is rated as moderate.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible year-round.
+The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Relatively tame first mile or so as it's all boardwalk and wooden steps, but past the initial section it's a nice mix of sand, root-filled single track, and wider trails.
 Beautiful views at times with some sketchy side trails leading to the best of those.

 This was another beautiful ride from September 2006.
 I would love to come back in the winter and see the ice caves.